 • Seeking (and being granted) an extension of six months for Telehealth for patients needing phone consults with their specialists

-• Ring-fencing cancer patients – and their chemotherapy treatments – from the Special Pricing Arrangement (SPA) reforms
+• Successfully ring-fencing cancer patients – and their chemotherapy treatments – from the proposed Special Pricing Arrangement (SPA) reforms

 • Extending MBS to subcutaneous chemotherapy treatments